-- True metallurgical bond with substrate
+- Produces a true metallurgical bond with substrate

-- Dissimilar materials can be joined
+- Allows for dissimilar materials to be joined

 - Produces consistent, thin layers

-- Potable for field operation
+- Portability for field operation

 You can also find more of our literature on our articles page.